vkshardware/khadas_vim3_Qt6/README.md

 Qt6 has cool features as Timeline, quick3d and examples how to use it (with QtCreator or Qt Design Studio).
 That’s powerful tools to create custom automotive applications.
 In general performance of VIM3 board is enough to render simple 3d animation (via OpenGL ES and quick3d module).
 Demo applications displays smooth and fast.
 It even little bit faster than RaspberryPi 4 with Vulkan drivers.
-Ulas Dikme created detailed manual for Qt6.3.0 and RaspberryPi  4 (thanks to him):  https://github.com/PhysicsX/QTonRaspberryPi/blob/main/README.md
+Ulas Dikme created detailed manual for Qt6.3.0 and RaspberryPi  4 (thanks a lot):  https://github.com/PhysicsX/QTonRaspberryPi/blob/main/README.md
 It manual also can be used for VIM3, except some details.

 Several steps need to be taken: